linode/apl-docs/docs/get-started/labs/custom-metrics.md

 Check if the ServiveMonitor has been picked up by Prometheus:

-1. In the left menu go to `Apps`
+1. In the left menu go to `Apps`.

-2. Click on the `Prometheus` app
+2. Click on the `Prometheus` app.

-3. In Prometheus, click on `Status` in the top menu and then click `Targets`
+3. In Prometheus, click on `Status` in the top menu and then click `Targets`.

 4. You will now see that the ServiceMonitor has the `State` UP:

 ![metrics](../../img/custom-metrics.png)

-Okay, our metrics are now being scraped by the Team's Prometheus.
+Our metrics are now being scraped by the Team's Prometheus.
 Before we continue, let's first generate some load:

-1. Go to the [Expose services](lab-18.md) lab and expose the `custom-metrics` service
+1. Go to the [Expose services](expose-services.md) lab and expose the `custom-metrics` service

 2. Run the following command in your terminal: